operaton/operaton-screenshot-automation/docs/scan-docs.md

 ## Overview

-This unified script:
+This script:

 1. Scans markdown files for all image references
 2. Identifies webapp screenshots (Cockpit, Tasklist, Admin, Welcome)
-3. Detects Camunda-branded images that need replacement
-4. Generates JSON capture configurations and reports
+3. Generates JSON capture configurations and a summary report

 All output goes to `output/scan/` (untracked), so you can re-scan without affecting tracked files.